BenjaminCCH/motor-vehicle-theft-in-new-zealand-project/README.md

 6. A PDF will be generated automatically if "Knit to PDF" is enabled.

 ## Conclusion
 Analysis revealed that the 10-19 age group and Counties Manukau district had the highest motor vehicle theft and related offences, with a decline during 2019-2021 due to COVID-19 restrictions, followed by an increase through 2023 driven by post-pandemic economic pressures.
-Targeted prevention programs, increased police patrols in high-risk areas, and stronger welfare support are recommended to address these patterns.
+Targeted prevention programs, increased police patrols in high-risk areas and stronger welfare support are recommended to address these patterns.

 ## Report
 A PDF version of the report can also be viewed directly: Motor-Vehicle-Theft-in-New-Zealand.pdf